drfloob/Irrelevant/README.md

 Note: **NOT FUNCTIONAL YET**

-Irrelevant is an old-school gamepad emulator for Android phones.
-It allows you to use your Android phone as a basic input device for computer games.
+Irrelevant is a gamepad emulator for Android phones.
+It allows you to use your multi-touch Android device as a simple input device for your computer, built primarily for old-school gamers (and their emulators).

-This is a combination of java server for your computer and an android app.
-If you're looking for a non-technical solution, this isn't it.
+This is a combination of java server for your computer and an android client for android devices.
+Setup requires some technical ability.
+The server should work on most operating systems, since it's entirely written in Java using standard Java tools (nothing fancy or OS-specific).

-The keymappings are configurable, and if you can code a bit, you can define your own controllers pretty easily.
+Gamepads are pluggable.
+Defining your own gamepad is documented and straightforward (requires some graphics skills and some light programming).
+The server-side keymappings are configurable, and client-side button choices are configurable as well.
+New devices can download gamepads from any irrelevant server they connect to, allowing anyone with the app to play.

-## roadmap
+## design documents

- * proof of concept using java.awt.Robot
+ * [API](API.md): general list of all server api calls, organized by responsibility
+ * [GAMEPAD](GAMEPAD.md): general requirements for gamepad packages

 ## license